Jes-lan/Jes-lan/README.md

 Junior Game Dev & Artist
 ------------------------
 Hello!
 Welcome to my read me.
 I am software engineer major with passion on making games and drawing.
 I have been working with Godot for the last 1 year and been drawing for about 2 years.
-* 🌍  I'm based in Turkey.
+* 🌍  I live in Turkey.
 * ✉️  You can contact me at [soysalahmetfaruk@gmail.com](mailto:soysalahmetfaruk@gmail.com)
 * 🧠  I'm learning how to make better games.
 * 🤝  I'm open to collaborating on on any type of game development projects.